Is Cat Insurance Worth It?

 Research your cat's breed-specific health risks and typical costs

-Purebred cats have well-documented genetic conditions, and knowing what those conditions cost to treat gives you a realistic baseline for what claims might look like.
+Purebred cats have well-documented genetic conditions, and knowing what those conditions cost to treat gives you a realistic baseline for potential claims.
 Mixed-breed cats carry lower hereditary risk but aren't immune to accidents, infections or age-related illness.
-Use your cat's breed as a starting point, then factor in age as cats between five and ten years old are entering the window where chronic conditions most commonly develop.
+Use your cat's breed as a starting point, then factor in age; cats between 5 and 10 years old are entering the window where chronic conditions most commonly develop.

 3. 3